Kerman: Economy

-The economy of Kerman is mostly based on farming, notably nut farming and also mining.Pistachios are an important part of the economy in Kerman.

 Carpet weaving is one of the main industries of the city, and the carpets produced there are renowned internationally.
 Carpet weaving is a very old tradition in Kerman.
 The oldest carpet discovered in Kerman, dates from about 500 years ago.
 Cotton textiles and goatwool shawls are also manufactured.

 A number of modern establishments such as textile mills and brickworks also have been constructed.
 The province's mineral wealth includes copper and coal.